Roštín: History

 The first written mention of Roštín is from 1240.
 In 1250, the village was mentioned as property of the monastery in Velehrad.
 The settlement was probably located around the Church of Saint James the Great.
 After it was destroyed during the Thirty Years' War, it was restored on its current location.

 Throughout the centuries, it was owned by various lower noblemen, and several times merged with neighbouring Cetechovice and then separated again.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The cemetery Church of Saint James the Great is situated in the rural area of Roštín.
+The Church of Saint James the Great is a cemetery church, situated in the rural area of Roštín.
 The original church was first mentioned in 1193, earlier than the village.
-It was rebuilt several times, its current form is from 1742.
+It was rebuilt several times.
+Its current form is from 1742.

-The parish Church of Saint Anne was built in the centre of Roštín in 1847 to replace the remote church with its function.
+The Church of Saint Anne was built in the centre of Roštín in 1847 to replace the remote church with its function.
 It was built on the site of a chapel from 1777.

 There is a stone observation tower on the Brdo mountain.